 It’s hard to say no to your friends when they want to go out.

-But that might be part of what got you into a financial mess in the first place.
+But that's probably what got you into a financial mess in the first place.

-Learning to say “no” doesn’t mean you can’t have fun and you have to say no to everything.
+Learning to say “no” doesn’t mean you can’t have fun.
+You don't have to say no to everything.
 You have to learn to make better financial decisions and understand the fact that many times saying “no” now means “yes” to a better financial future!

 Getting rid of all our consumer debt is one of the best things Angie and I have ever done!